- Federal University of Technology, Owerri (FUTO)

 Business Ventures

-In addition to cryptocurrency trading, BLord expanded his portfolio by launching businesses such as BLord Luxury Store, specializing in high-end gadgets and accessories, and B-Lux Properties, a real estate firm catering to affluent clients.
+Beyond cryptocurrency trading, Blord further expanded his business portfolio by launching ventures such as Blord Luxury Store, which specialises in high-end gadgets and accessories, and B-Lux Properties, a real estate brand tailored to premium and high-net-worth clients.

 Family and Marital Life